-5.35 The London Plan includes a requirement for 'referable applications' to be submitted with a 'Circular Economy Statement' that demonstrates how the development will come forward in a manner which is consistent with achieving a circular economy.
+- 5.35 The London Plan includes a requirement for 'referable applications' to be submitted with a 'Circular Economy Statement' that demonstrates how the development will come forward in a manner which is consistent with achieving a circular economy.
 This includes how much waste the proposed development is expected to generate and where it will be managed.
-The GLA has published further guidance on the content of Circular Economy Statements.
+The GLA has published further guidance on the content of Circular Economy Statements. - 5.36 The London Plan requires boroughs to "...allocate sufficient sites, identify suitable areas, and identify waste management facilities to provide the capacity to manage the apportioned tonnages of waste".
+This is in line with the NPPW which requires waste planning authorities to "...identify sites and/or areas for new or enhanced waste management facilities".
+The London Plan identifies existing waste management sites, Strategic Industrial Locations, Locally Significant Industrial Sites and safeguarded wharves as suitable for new waste facilities.

-&lt;sup>24 Referable applications include those for developments providing 150 residential units, other types of development of 20,000sq.m in central London or 15,000sq.m outside Central London, developments 25m high adjacent to the Thames or 30m high elsewhere in London.
+&lt;sup>27 Referable applications include those for developments providing 150 residential units, other types of development of 20,000sq.m in central London or 15,000sq.m outside Central London, developments 25m high adjacent to the Thames or 30m high elsewhere in London.